dkharazi/notes/content/notes/deep_learning/gradient_descent.md

 ### tldr
 - Gradient Descent finds the parameters that minimize the cost function (error in prediction)
-- A gradient is a vector-valued function that represents the slope of the tangent of the graph of the function, pointing the direction of the greatest rate of increase of the function
+- A gradient is a vector-valued function that represents the slope of the tangent of the graph of the function, pointing in the direction of the greatest rate of increase of the function
 - It is a derivative that indicates the incline or the slope of the cost function

 ---